salesforce/omakase/readme.md

 Omakase is written with runtime usage needs in mind.
 While most CSS tools are intended to be used on the command line or at build time, Omakase takes into consideration the additional sensitivities of runtime-level performance.

 Part of the speed gains come from a 2-level parsing strategy.
 2-level parsing accounts for various scenarios and use-cases.
-The first level separates the source code into selectors and declarations only.
-The (optional or targeted) second level can be conditionally applied to specific selectors and declarations or all of them depending on applicability.
+The first level separates the source code into selectors, declarations and at-rules only.
+The (optional or targeted) second level can be conditionally applied to specific selectors, declarations and at-rules or all of them depending on applicability.

 ### Focus on flexibility